-- any entity into which the servicer may be merged or consolidated, or any entity resulting from any merger or consolidation to which the servicer is a party; - any entity succeeding to the business of the servicer; or

-• any corporation or limited liability company of which 50% or more of the voting stock or membership interests, respectively, are owned, directly or indirectly, by CNH, which assumes the obligations of the servicer.
+- any entity into which the servicer may be merged or consolidated, or any entity resulting from any merger or consolidation to which the servicer is a party; - any entity succeeding to the business of the servicer; or - any corporation or limited liability company of which 50% or more of the voting stock or membership interests, respectively, are owned, directly or indirectly, by CNH, which assumes the obligations of the servicer.

-Upon any termination of, or appointment of a successor to, the servicer, the trustee will give prompt written notice thereof to the related certificateholders and the indenture trustee will give prompt written notice thereof to the related noteholders, any related swap counterparties, the backup servicer (if any) and the applicable hired NRSROs (which notice to any hired NRSROs will be given either (i) to the depositor to be forwarded to the applicable NRSROs, or (ii) directly to any hired NRSROs with a prior copy to the depositor).
+Upon any termination of, or appointment of a successor to, the servicer, the indenture trustee will give prompt written notice thereof to the related noteholders, any related swap counterparties, the backup servicer (if any) and the applicable hired NRSROs (which notice to any hired NRSROs will be given either (i) to the depositor to be forwarded to the applicable NRSROs, or (ii) directly to any hired NRSROs with a prior copy to the depositor).